HowlingPython/mov2mp4/README.md

 Cancellation kills active `ffmpeg` processes and removes incomplete output files.

-## GUI layout behavior

-The GUI is dynamically sized from the current screen.
-In normal window mode, it starts at approximately `20%` of the available screen area, centered on screen.

-The window is resizable.
-Buttons, progress bar, status text and the bottom help bar expand with the window.
-Status and help text wrap dynamically, so longer messages remain readable instead of being cut off.

-The bottom of the main window contains a font-size control.
-Use the spinbox or the `+` and `−` buttons to change the GUI text size while the app is running.
-The default value comes from `DEFAULT_FONT_SIZE`.

-The quality settings window is also dynamic.
-It scales from the current screen and supports horizontal resizing.
-The CRF and preset explanation stays in the main help bar instead of changing on hover.

 ## Configuration

 Create a `.env` file in the project root to override defaults: